Why it’s important to set financial goals

 And, if there is no plan, there is nothing to be accountable for.

 Accountability is important when it comes to goal setting because it establishes responsibility.
 Your goals are like benchmarks you set for yourself, and it’s ultimately up to you to reach them.
-This creates a sense of ownership and liability that contributes to a successful outcome.
+This creates a sense of ownership that contributes to a successful outcome.

-Writing down your financial goals and reading them every day is a powerful habit to practice.
+Writing down your financial objectives and reading them every day is a powerful habit to practice.
 Daily reminding yourself of the improvements you want to make in your life will instill a deep sense of responsibility for making progress.

 #8 Financial goals will improve your money mindset